malinlarsson/courses/annotation/2017/practical_session/ExerciseFuncAnnotInterp.md

 InterproScan can be run through a website or from the command line on a linux server.
 Here we are interested in the command line approach.
 <u>Interproscan allows to look up pathways, families, domains, sites, repeats, structural domains and other sequence features.</u>

-Launch Interproscan without any option if you want have a look about all the parameters.
+Launch Interproscan with the option -h if you want have a look about all the parameters.

 - The '-app' option allows defining the database used.
 Here we will use the PfamA,ProDom,SuperFamily and PIRSF databases.
 - Interproscan uses an internal database that related entries in public databases to established GO terms.
 By running the '-goterms' option, we can add this information to our data set.
 - If you enable the InterPro lookup ('-iprlookup'), you can also get the InterPro identifier corresponding to each motif retrieved: for example, the same motif is known as PF01623 in Pfam and as IPR002568 in InterPro.
 - The option '-pa' provides mappings from matches to pathway information (MetaCyc,UniPathway,KEGG,Reactome).

-*module load InterProScan/5.10-50.0*
+*module load InterProScan/5.15-54.0*
-*interproscan.sh -i maker\_with\_abinitio/annotations.proteins.fa -t p -dp -pa -appl PfamA-27.0,ProDom-2006.1,SuperFamily-1.75,PIRSF-3.01 -\-goterms -\-iprlookup*
+*interproscan.sh -i maker\_with\_abinitio/annotations.proteins.fa -t p -dp -pa -appl Pfam,ProDom-2006.1,SuperFamily-1.75,PIRSF-3.01 -\-goterms -\-iprlookup*

 The analysis shoud take 2-3 secs per protein request - depending on how many sequences you have submitted, you can make a fairly deducted guess regarding the running time.
 You will obtain 3 result files with the following extension '.gff3', '.tsv' and '.xml'.
 Explanation of these output are availabke [>>here<<](https://github.com/ebi-pf-team/interproscan/wiki/OutputFormats).